 Is an SMS issued for every alert?

 Typically yes, though an email-only severe thunderstorm forecast may be issued for days when widespread severe thunderstorm activity is expected but is yet to develop.
-A normal Email and SMS alert will be issued if warnings are issued by the BoM.
+Email, App Push Notifications and SMS Alerts will be sent if warnings are issued by the BoM.

 Can I receive alerts for a larger geographic area, a state or the whole country?

 Yes, please refer to our commercial services pages and in particular EWN All Alerts.

 Can I receive EWN alerts on Facebook or Twitter?